-TOP 10 Hospitality Technology Trends for 20214Sight Communications
+Top 10 Hospitality Technology Trends for 2022

+So we’re here to share ten of the top communication technology trends in hospitality today.
 Once long ago, hotels, motels and other hospitality businesses occupied a fairly simple space in people’s lives—they were a place for guests to lay their heads away from home.
 But anyone who’s spent time in the hospitality industry in the last several years knows that the role of technology in hospitality businesses has drastically expanded.

 In many cases, they’re becoming hubs of activity unto themselves.
 Most of this activity relies directly or indirectly on technology, making IT more important to hotel operations and the guest experience than ever before.

 It’s not as sexy as some of the other features on our list, but the hospitality industry has started making the migration to cloud technologies.
-From the benefits of OpEx expenses on the bottom line, to software integration options, and new innovations coming from emerging technology, cloud communications offers hotels opportunities for back office efficiency with low technology acquisition costs.
+From the benefits of OpEx expenses on the bottom line to software integration options and new innovations coming from emerging technology, cloud communications offers hotels opportunities for back office efficiency with low technology acquisition costs.
 It’s a no-brainer for new, small properties, but even large hotel corporations are investigating how cloud technologies might simplify operations, reduce staffing needs, and provide a better guest experience.
 The challenge continues to be ensuring reliability and security beyond 99.99% SLA for those who need it.

 Automation continues to be a trend that is changing the way guests are served.
 With the advancements in Artificial Intelligence (AI), hotels are looking at new ways to interact with guests digitally while freeing up hotel staff to work on other tasks.
 This also improves the travel experience as language differences can be eliminated, ensuring clear communication with travelers wherever they may be from.